 Post-hbase-0.96.0, hbase runs natively on windows with supporting *.cmd scripts bundled.

-Hadoop 2.x is faster, with more features such as short-circuit reads which will help improve your HBase random read profile as well important bug fixes that will improve your overall HBase experience.
-You should run Hadoop 2 rather than Hadoop 1.
-HBase 0.98 deprecates use of Hadoop1.
-HBase 1.0 will not support Hadoop1.
+Hadoop 2.x is faster and includes features, such as short-circuit reads, which will help improve your HBase random read profile.
+Hadoop 2.x also includes important bug fixes that will improve your overall HBase experience.
+HBase 0.98 drops support for Hadoop 1.0, deprecates use of Hadoop 1.1+, and HBase 1.0 will not support Hadoop 1.x.